 Bringing Benefits to Farmers and Water Quality in Arkansas

-Farm Bill funding helps Arkansas farmers adopt key conservation practices.
+Farm Bill funding helps Arkansas farmers address erosion through adoption of key conservation practices.

 Agriculture is a cornerstone of life in Arkansas.
 It’s the state’s largest industry, and with 1.7 million head of cattle, Arkansas ranks twelfth nationally in the number of beef cows on farms.